theonlyid/theonlyid.github.io/_portfolio/06_ppg-vitals.md

 **Using PPGs for patient health monintoring**

-The PPG signal is signal rich in information that can be used to infer many physiological parameters such as pulse-rate and blood-oxygenation.
+The PPG signal is rich in information that can be used to infer many physiological parameters such as pulse-rate and blood-oxygenation.
-This is how it has traditionally been used in hospitals.
-However, it can provide to more interesting physiological parameters, specially in the ICU, and more so durin brain trauma:
+This is how it has traditionally been used in hospitals and healthcare settings.
+However, it can also provide more interesting physiological parameters, specially in the ICU, enabling a long-term assessment and tracking of patient health, arousal and discomfort.

+Two simple applications are:

 1. It can be used to infer blood pressure (wiith a little bit of signal processing)